emsilver987/CS_450_Phase_2/docs/security/SECURITY.md

 ## Authentication & Secrets

 - The application authenticates graders through `/authenticate` and `/login`.
-JWT middleware is enabled when `ENABLE_AUTH=true` or `JWT_SECRET` is set.
+JWT middleware is enabled when `ENABLE_AUTH=true` or when a JWT secret is available (from Secrets Manager or `JWT_SECRET` environment variable).
 When enabled, auth checks run before each protected request.
 The `/authenticate` endpoint returns just the token string (e.g., `"bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."`) per OpenAPI specification, and returns HTTP 501 if authentication is not available.
 - CORS is configured via the `ALLOWED_ORIGINS` environment variable (comma-separated list of origins).
 Defaults to localhost variants for development.
 Set this in production to allow your frontend domains (e.g., `ALLOWED_ORIGINS=https://app.example.com,https://www.example.com`).